Mount Edziza volcanic complex: Animals and plants

 Arctic ground squirrels are abundant above the timberline where grizzly bears are occasionally seen.
 The alpine and subalpine zones between Mount Edziza and the western escarpment contain small herds of Osborn caribou.
 The western escarpment, the Spectrum Range and the eastern, western and southern flanks of Mount Edziza contain mountain goats and stone sheep.
 Other mammals in the area include moose, black bears and wolves.
 Several species of birds are also present in the area, including scaup, owls, goldeneye, grebes, gyrfalcons, white-winged scoters, ravens, grouse and ptarmigans.

 The area between Buckley Lake and Telegraph Creek contains peat meadows, shrub fields and wet grasslands.
 It is characterized by long, severe winters with short growing seasons and deeply frozen soils.
 The Mess Creek, Kakiddi and Klastline valleys are intermixed with white spruce, trembling aspen and lodgepole pine, the latter two of which occur in drier areas.
 Balsam poplar grows on delta soils and near lakes and creeks.
 The MEVC plateau is characterized by alpine and subalpine vegetation zones.

 Glaciation

 The MEVC was covered by a regional ice sheet during the Pleistocene which receded and advanced periodically until about 11,000 years ago when deglaciation was essentially complete in a steadily warming climate.
 This warming trend ceased about 2,600 years ago, causing glaciers to advance from Mount Edziza, Ice Peak, the Spectrum Range and the Armadillo Highlands as part of the neoglaciation.
-As these glaciers advanced they built up to 18 m high terminal moraines on the plateau surface which comprise the trim lines of the current mountain glaciers.
+As these glaciers advanced they built up to 18 m high terminal moraines on the plateau surface which compose the trim lines of the current mountain glaciers.
 The present trend towards a more moderate climate put an end to the neoglacial period in the 19th century, resulting in rapid glacial recession throughout the MEVC.
 This rapid glacial recession is apparent from the lack of vegetation on the barren, rocky ground between the glaciers and their trim lines which are up to 2 km apart.